hardenedlinux/hardenedlinux.github.io/_posts/2018-08-16-meltdown_spectre_l1tf.md

 ---
 layout:         post
-title: L1TF: nightmare never goes away
+title:          L1TF: nightmares never goes away
 summary:        Meltdown, Spectre variants, L1TF.
 This is the year of side channel party for x86.
 categories:     system-security
 ---

 by Shawn C[ a.k.a "citypw"]